jeferal/servo_platform/README.md

 * Implement a simulation of the ball control task so that Agents can learn.
 * Train a RL algorithm to control the ball position and transfer it to the real platform.
 Perhaps it could use Imitation learning from the current PID controller to learn faster.
+* Use a microcontroller that can run RTOS.